michael4rudy/Excel2CSV/README.md

 - If interpreter encounters an exception, it checks the except blocks associated with that try block.
 - Wrote three except blocks for errors that I found while testing on both WindowsOS and MacOS -- (e.g. corrupted files / encoding errors)
+- This allows script to continue converting files after encountering an error (append to except blocks if neccessary)

 ## DEMO